dulrich15/spot_old/README.rst

    - Record learning progress (Tin can API)

 The first three I have already done some development work on.
-The fourth is more of a catch-all to keep track of things that would be great to add on in the future to make this project into a true LMS.
+The fourth is more of a catch-all to keep track of things that would be great to add on in the future to turn this project into a true LMS.